The Trails at The Nature Institute are Open.

 Olin Nature Preserve (easiest to hardest, map below)

-Beaver Trail – Purple Loop ~2.3 miles The Beaver Trail is an intermediate level trail and may take up to 2.5 hours to complete.
+Beaver Trail – Purple Loop ~2.3 miles This difficult trail is 2.3 miles and may take up to 2.5 hours to complete.
 The loop will take you directly to Beaver Falls, the largest waterfall on the property, and back to the parking lot.
+Note: The water flow depends on recent rainfall.